salesforce/utam-java-recipes/README.md

   }
 ```

-- To run tests use your IDE, for example in Intellij IDEA click on the class or method and choose option to run a particular test.
+To run tests in an IDE, for example in IntelliJ IDEA, click on the class or method and choose the option to run a particular test.

-Salesforce UI tests examples are located in [utam-tests module](https://github.com/salesforce/utam-java-recipes/tree/main/utam-tests/src/test/java/utam/examples/salesforce/web)
+Salesforce UI test examples are located in the [utam-tests module](https://github.com/salesforce/utam-java-recipes/tree/main/utam-tests/src/test/java/utam/examples/salesforce/web).

-- Example of UTAM setup for Web tests is in the [base class](https://github.com/salesforce/utam-java-recipes/blob/main/utam-tests/src/test/java/utam/base/UtamWebTestBase.java)
+An example of UTAM setup for web tests is in the [base class](https://github.com/salesforce/utam-java-recipes/blob/main/utam-tests/src/test/java/utam/base/UtamWebTestBase.java).

 ## Run SFDX scratch org test

-Module force-app contains setup of scratch org - custom components and permissions.
+The force-app module contains custom components and permissions for a scratch org.
-It is a JavaScript module and is not included in the maven project.
-Before running UI tests
+It's a JavaScript module and isn't included in the Maven project.

+Before running UI tests, you must complete these prerequisites.

 ### Prerequisites

 - Node >= 14.x.x
 - Yarn >= 1.x.x
 - Enable Dev Hub in your Trailhead Playground
 - Install Salesforce CLI
 - Authorize your hub org and provide it with an alias (**myhuborg** in the command below).
   Use the login credentials generated from your Trailhead Playground.

   ```shell script
   sfdx auth:web:login -d -a myhuborg
   ```

 > See Trailhead
 > [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/)
-> for Dev Hub and CLI setup information
+> for Dev Hub and CLI setup information.

 ### Scratch org setup

-To setup scratch org and login via URL, run following commands from the project root:
+To set up a scratch org and login via URL, run the following commands from the project root:

-1. If you already had utam-recipes org, delete previously created org
+1. If you already had utam-recipes org, delete the previously created org
 ```shell script
 sfdx force:org:delete -u utam-recipes
 ```